-This is to be done long before you go to bed, especially a gap of 4 hours.
 Exercising has many benefits, such as regulating the blood in your body, keeps you fit, and also tire you enough for good sleep.
 If you also add sports to your daily routine, it has similar benefits.
-You can get out fitness tips.

 Use the above steps, and you will no longer have to be reliable on Melatonin for good sleep.
 Also, this is not a one-day process, and it will take time.
 If your doctor has prescribed you a course, complete it and consult the doctor before using the above tips against Melatonin supplements.